THIS LONG AND

 Benaki Museum / Ghika Gallery, Photographic Archive

-Paddy wrote about the ancestral home of his friend, Nikos Hadjikyriakos-Ghika in Hydra, in 1961:
+Paddy wrote about the ancestral home of his friend, Nikos Hadjikyriakos-Ghika on Hydra:

 George Katsimbalis, George Seferis and Paddy in Athens, 1951